Cray-HPE/docs-csm/install/prepare_configuration_payload.md

     ...
     ```

-    The thing to verify is that there are no error messages in the output.
+    Verify is that there are no error messages in the output.

-2. Power each NCN off using `ipmitool` from ncn-m001 (or the booted LiveCD if reinstalling an incomplete
+1. Power each NCN off using `ipmitool` from ncn-m001 (or the booted LiveCD if reinstalling an incomplete
 install).

     - Shutdown from **LiveCD** (`pit`)